jdc20181/BeffsMightCalculator/DevelopmentLog1.1.md

 I am currently working on getting a app made and published to the Amazon App Store, the obstacle that was faced with google play and Apple, is the cost due to this being a open-source project, funds are not possible to make it happen.

 I will have more info when I can!

+NOTE: Nothing in this log is guaranteed to be published.
+This is the Development log for BMC not release notes!
+*In development, not to be released for a while.